 Interests of the Studio

-2. To intensify the city.
+3. To intensify the city.
 Considering collective housing as an activator, an intensifier of the city and trusting in its capacity of adaptation, this program will be incorporated into existing urban systems in order to prevent social exclusion and be absorbed into the actual dynamics of the city.

-3. To understand the project as research.
+5. To understand the project as research.
 The studio investigates and questions on the basis of the design, considering this as a research and experimentation tool to recognize the limits and possibilities of the material with which we work.

-6. The typology is always specific.
+7. The typology is always specific.
 Housing typology and its variations are always linked to the urban, social and historical form of the urban context in which it is inserted.
 Understand the ability of variation of the housing typologies according to urban, solar or social orientation, the size and relationship with the common spaces, is the basis of the project of collective housing which creates community.

-Tracing paper over historical plans.
+Tracing paper over historical plans, HS19

 1. Classroom.
 This is where the students will get introduced to the site at the start of the semester, from documents and cartography of the city, readings and data with which to find and relate themes...

-3. Collect data from historical maps, photographs, site visits, neighbors’ comments... in order to incorporate the multiple qualities of the place into the project, synthesizing them into a proposal which does not lose the intensity and complexity of the reality.
+3. Collect data from historical maps, photographs, site visits, neighbours’ comments... in order to incorporate the multiple qualities of the place into the project, synthesizing them into a proposal which does not lose the intensity and complexity of the reality.

 4. Scales of work.
 Every thought has a graphical scale to develop.
 Work at various scales in order to understand the site and the program as a whole.

 5. Documentation and discussion.
 Documents collected by the different students will be shared and discussed in class, paying attention to the value of the documents.
-Collect and present the documents with which things are done recognizing its material character, identical at any time of a process.
+Collect and present the documents with which things are done, recognizing its material character, identical at any time of a process.

 7. Visits.
 Travel to see examples of collective housing which build communities of varied social and cultural groups.
 Approaching directly the issues proposed by the project, taking data in situ through drawings, films...

 8. All the documents produced in the design process are already presentation material.
-The material of work has an own value, independent of any further use.
+The material of work has its own value, independent of any further use.
 A project is also the sum of all these, and thus the project can be narrated through all the documents that form its evolution.